-Most of the silicon wafers for the products that we have sold were manufactured either by Taiwan Semiconductor Manufacturing Co.
-(TSMC) or TSMC's affiliates or by Semiconductor Manufacturing International Corporation (SMIC).
+Most of the silicon wafers for the products that we have sold were manufactured either by TSMC or TSMC's affiliates or by SMIC.
 Our customers typically complete their own qualification process.
 If we fail to properly balance customer demand across the existing semiconductor fabrication facilities that we utilize or are required by our foundry partners to increase, or otherwise change the number of fab lines that we utilize for our production, we might not be able to fulfill demand for our products and may need to divert our engineering resources away from new product development initiatives to support the fab line transition, which would adversely affect our operating results.

-Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales
+Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales reliability testing.

-Prior to purchasing our products, our customers require that our products undergo an extensive qualification process, which involves testing of the products in the customer's system as well as rigorous reliability testing.
 This qualification process may continue for six months or longer.
 However, qualification of a product by a customer does not ensure any sales of the product to that customer.
 Even after successful qualification and sales of a product to a customer, a subsequent revision to the product or software, changes in the IC's manufacturing process or the selection of a new supplier by us may require a new qualification process, which may result in delays and in us holding excess or obsolete inventory.
 After our products are qualified, it can take an additional six months or more before the customer commences volume production of components or devices that incorporate our products.
 Despite these uncertainties, we devote substantial resources, including design, engineering, sales, marketing and management efforts, toward qualifying our products with customers in anticipation of sales.
 If we are unsuccessful or delayed in qualifying any of our products with a customer, such failure or delay would preclude or delay sales of such product to the customer, which may impede our growth and cause our business to suffer.